ravilachireddy/ER_R_Assignment/README.md

 5. Scoring method: A score is assigned to determine the quality of matches.
 A score of 4 indicates all 4 records matches across the datasets and a score of 0 suggests Zero matches (distinct record).

 6. A thresold of score above 2 is chosen to filter the final matches, which are 2056 matches (with score of 2.5 or above).
-Based on the business requirements/ the type of problem, a suitable of score thresold could be selected.
-For this ER problem, a score of 2.5 or above are selected to identify the best matches across the two datasets.
+Based on the business requirements/ the type of problem, a suitable score thresold could be selected.
+For this ER problem, a score of 2.5 or above is selected to identify the best matches across the two datasets.

 7. Final Mapping: Based on the thresold score of 2.5 or above, 2056 record matches are mapped.
 The results are merged and a new column 'Match_ID' based on Scholar_match and DBLP_Match is created.